NeuroJSON/easyh5/README.md

 etc) can also be stored/loaded seemlessly using an undocumented data serialization interface (MATLAB only).

-EazyH5 stores complex numerical arrays using the composite data types in an HDF5 dataset.
+EazyH5 stores complex numerical arrays using a special compound data type in an HDF5 dataset.
 The real-part of the data are stored as `Real` and the imaginary part is stored as the `Imag` component.
 The `loadh5.m` automatically converts such data structure to a complex array.
+Starting from v0.8, EazyH5 also supports saving and loading sparse arrays using a compound dataset with 2 or 3 specialized subfields: `SparseArray`, `Real`, and, in the case of a sparse complex array, `Imag`.
+The sparse array dimension is stored as an attribute named `SparseArraySize`, attached with the dataset.
+Using the `deflate` filter to save compressed arrays is supported in v0.8 and later.

 Because HDF5 does not directly support 1-D/N-D cell arrays or struct arrays, EazyH5 converts these data structures into data groups with names in the